Yes, America's Anchorman is away this week, and this is your undocumented anchor man, Mark Stein, sitting in.

 That's really so much for the global warming.

-Joe Biden has said, well, look, the stimulus, the stimulus was a bust, because we didn't know the half of it.
+Joe Biden, Joe Biden has said, well, look, the stimulus was a bust because we didn't know the half of it.

 We didn't know how bad it was.

-When President Obama was going around telling everybody that this is the worst economic crisis since the uh since the 1929 Wall Street crash and the Great Depression, he was just trying to put a happy face on things.
+When President Obama was going around telling everybody that this is the worst economic crisis since the 1929 Wall Street crash and the Great Depression, he was just trying to put a happy face on things.

-That was that we didn't really know how bad it was.
+That we didn't really know how bad it was.

 We didn't really know how bad it was.

-This is like uh this is like the uh the the Great Plague, the Black Death, the end.
+This is like the Great Plague, the Black Death, the end.

-It's uh uh this is way of Joe Biden's talking up the mile.
+This is the way of Joe Biden's talking up the market.

-I think the Dow's fallen seven percent since he went on the Sunday talk show, so he's doing a great job.
+I think the Dow's fallen 7% since he went on the Sunday talk show, so he's doing a great job.

-Um Henry Waxman, the guy, uh this uh guy Waxman, uh he's one half of this Waxman markey cap and trade thing, isn't he?
+And Henry Waxman, the guy, this guy, Waxman, he's one half of this Waxman-Markey cap and trade thing, isn't he?

-Uh Henry Waxman, Congressman Henry Waxman, Democrat California, uh says that Republican opposition to climate change legislation and the stimulus indicates that they're cheering against the good old USA.
+Henry Waxman, Congressman Henry Waxman, Democrat California, says that Republican opposition to climate change legislation and the stimulus indicates that they're cheering against the good old USA.

 They want the USA to fail.